-Road tripping through the Top End of the Northern Territory can be a sweaty affair, but luckily our Explorer Bee can smell a freshwater swimming hole from 10k away.
-Strap in, she’s about to share 9 of her favourite Top End waterholes where you can take a refreshing dip!
+Road tripping through the Top End of the Northern Territory can be a sweaty affair.
+Luckily our Explorer Bee can smell a freshwater swimming hole 10km away.
+Strap in, she’s about to share nine of her favourite Top End waterholes where you can take a refreshing dip!

 Picture a stunning oasis – unruly red cliffs, lush pandanus coves, the inviting sparkle of crystal-clear water and the peaceful hum of a running waterfall.
 This is how we experienced swimming in the waterholes of the Top End, and there wasn’t a croc in sight!
 There’s no such thing as a real winter in the NT; with day temperatures rarely dropping below 25 degrees, freshwater swims are a vibe almost year-round.